A guide to the most coveted limited-edition Hermès Birkins

 The Tressage Birkin

-Bags from Hermès’s Tressage, or ‘braided,’ collection are defined by their panels of multicoloured woven leather.
-The Birkin iteration was introduced in 2018 and only produced in three colourways.
-It comes exclusively in 30 and 35cm sizes.
+Bags from Hermès’s Tressage — or ‘braided’ — collection are defined by their panels of multicoloured woven leather.
+The Birkin iteration, introduced in 2018, was only produced in three colourways.
+It comes exclusively in 30- and 35-centimetre sizes.

 The Faubourg Birkin

-One of Hermès’s latest ‘Holy Grail’ bags, the Faubourg Birkin was first introduced in a very limited edition at the end of 2019.
-Originally making its debut in two colourways, brown and navy, Hermès has now dazzled collectors with a new version in Beton.
-The style of the bag is modelled after the façade of the Hermès flagship at 24 Rue du Faubourg Saint-Honoré and comes complete with orange awnings and a clochette designed after the house's iconic orange shopping bag.
+One of Hermès’s latest ‘grail’ bags, the Faubourg Birkin was first introduced in a very limited edition at the end of 2019.
+It made its debut in two colourways — brown and navy — but Hermès has since dazzled collectors with versions in black and ‘béton’.
+The bag is modelled on the façade of the Hermès flagship store at 24 Rue du Faubourg Saint-Honoré in Paris, and comes complete with orange awnings and a clochette designed after the maison’s iconic orange shopping bag.

-The Faubourg is the first Birkin Bag ever to be crafted in a 20 centimetre size, and it is finished with sleek Sellier stitching, a detail typically reserved for Kelly bags and very uncommon for Birkin bags.
+The Faubourg is the first Birkin to be crafted in a 20-centimetre size, and it is finished with sleek Sellier stitching, a detail typically reserved for Kellys.

 The Sunrise and Sunset Birkins

 First produced in 2020, the Sunrise and Sunset Rainbows are exclusive Birkins finished with Sellier stitching.
-Generally reserved for the houses's Kelly handbags, ‘sellier’ refers to the visible outside stitching which gives the bag a crisper, more structured shape.
+Generally reserved for Hermès Kelly handbags, ‘sellier’ refers to the visible outer stitching that gives the bag a crisper, more structured shape.

-A limited-edition abricot, bleu agate, magnolia & rouge casaque epsom leather Sunset Rainbow Sellier Birkin 35 with palladium hardware from the collection of Rebag, Hermès, 2021.
-Estimate: $15,000-20,000.
-Offered in Handbags Online: The New York Edit from 30 May 2023-12 June 2023 at Christie’s Online
+A limited-edition abricot, bleu agate, magnolia and rouge casaque Epsom leather Sunset Rainbow Sellier Birkin 35 with palladium hardware, Hermès, 2021.
+35 x 25 x 18 cm.
+Sold for $20,160 on 12 June 2023 at Christie’s Online

 The Cargo Birkin

-Making its debut in 2020, the Cargo Birkin is another one of Hermès’s newest limited-edition styles.
+Making its debut in 2020, the Cargo Birkin is another of Hermès’s more recent limited-edition styles.
 Crafted in lightweight canvas and sporting five outer pockets, it is the most functional Birkin to date.

-At its conception in 1981, the Birkin bag was celebrated for its practicality in comparison to other bags at the time.
-Nearly 40 years later, Hermès has cleverly played on that original principle of practicality with the addition of something for those busy mornings on the go — a coffee cup holder.
+At its conception in 1981, the Birkin was celebrated for its practicality in comparison to other bags at the time.
+Four decades later, Hermès has cleverly played on that original principle with the addition of something for those busy mornings on the go — a coffee cup holder.

 The So Black Birkin

-The So Black collection, currently one of the most desirable on the market, was not always as coveted as it is today.
-Designed by Jean Paul Gaultier, the black hardware effect is created thanks to a special PVD (physical vapour deposition) coating.
-When it was first released in 2010, it was swiftly pulled from distribution because the delicate nature of the hardware made consumers wary that it was impractical.
-Of course, this only served to attract collectors.
-Offered in either Calf Box Leather or Matte Crocodile, the exotic iteration is significantly more valuable and nearly the most sought-after Hermès bag.
+The So Black collection, designed by Jean Paul Gaultier, was not always as coveted as it is today.
+The black hardware effect is created using a special PVD (physical vapour deposition) coating, and when it was first released in 2010, it was swiftly pulled from distribution because the delicate hardware made consumers wary that it was impractical.
+Of course, that only served to attract collectors.
+Offered in either calf box leather or matte crocodile, it is now among the most sought-after Hermès bags.

 The 3 in 1 Birkin